-Below you’ll find a selection of videos I’ve worked on.
-These were largely produced on very low (read: non-existent) budgets.
-More often than not, it was me, my trusty Canon 60D with its characteristic dead pixel, and a Zoom H1.
+Below you’ll find a selection of no-budget work-it-out-as-I-go videos I’ve worked on.
+In most cases, the production crew was me, my trusty but battered Canon 60D with its characteristic dead pixel, and a Zoom H1.

 Nuclear Guinea Pigs: Operation Grapple

 As a young man, my grandfather was involved in British nuclear weapons tests on Christmas Island in 1958.
 Many of the serviceman who took part in those tests believe they were exposed to dangerous amounts of radiation, and that this has affected their health.
 The Ministry of Defence has consistently denied these accusations.
 This is a short video about my Grandfather’s story.